farriolsartur/Neural-Network-Notes/fundamentals/architecture/sequence_models/RNN.md

     style B2 fill:#afa,stroke:#333,stroke-width:2px
     style B3 fill:#afa,stroke:#333,stroke-width:2px
 ```

+Pink `RNN` units receive the input sequence as input and form the Encoder part of the network, whereas blue `RNN` units receive the embedding produced by the encoder as input, which is further processed by them.
+Despite that, pink and blue `RNN` units share the same weights

 Use case example: Machine translation, where the input sequence (source language) may have a different length than the output sequence (target language).